maxisam/mgob/README.md

 This is a fork from [stefanprodan](https://github.com/stefanprodan/mgob) with some additional features.

+The original author is going to archive this project. https://github.com/stefanprodan/mgob/issues/161

+That is why I add features to my fork only.

 ## New Features in this fork

 - Add Backup validation